devil-mice-labs/learn-ml-on-gcp/README.md

 For [TensorFlow](https://www.tensorflow.org/) ML library, there is a [TensorFlow Developer Certificate](https://www.tensorflow.org/certificate).

 And for infrastructure automation [Terraform Associate](https://www.hashicorp.com/certification/terraform-associate) is the way to go.
+The official [study guide](https://developer.hashicorp.com/terraform/tutorials/certification-003/associate-study-003) is quite good.

 ## Notation